tc39/proposal-decimal/README.md

 If it works out reasonably to provide for it within the same proposal, it would also be nice to provide support for higher-precision applications of floating point numbers.

-If Decimal is aribitrary-precision or supports greater precision than Number, it may also be used for applications which need very large floating point numbers, such as astronomical calculations, physics, or even certain games.
+If Decimal is arbitrary-precision or supports greater precision than Number, it may also be used for applications which need very large floating point numbers, such as astronomical calculations, physics, or even certain games.
 In some sense, larger or arbitrary-precision binary floats (as supported by [QuickJS](https://bellard.org/quickjs/), or IEEE 754 128-bit/256-bit binary floats) may be more efficient, but Decimal may also be suitable.

 #### Sample code